DAS181 Biology

 A New Class of Antiviral

-Ansun recognized the difficulty of targeting viral infections because of virus mutation and the ability to evade traditional antiviral treatments.
+Ansun recognized the difficulty of targeting respiratory viral infections by traditional direct-acting antivirals where rapid viral mutation may result in resistance and the loss of treatment activity.
+A whole new class of drug was needed.
 In response we developed an innovative approach for fighting respiratory viruses by targeting the host receptor instead of the virus.

 This has led to the creation of DAS181, a first-in-class recombinant sialidase protein designed to remove sialic acids located on the surface of epithelial cells lining the human respiratory tract.
 These sialic acids are naturally present on cell surfaces and are needed by some viruses for viral entry into cells.
-Cleavage of sialic acid inactivates the mechanism for viral entry and infection, interrupting the virus lifecycle and giving patients the chance to recover.
+Cleavage of sialic acids lining the respiratory tract, while harmless to the patient, destroys a factor critical to viral infection.
+It inactivates the mechanism for viral entry and infection, interrupting the virus lifecycle and giving patients the chance to recover.

-Parainfluenza viruses (PIV) bind to sialic acid receptors located on ciliated cells in the respiratory tract, and they replicate in those cells.
-PIV infection is the second most common cause of acute respiratory tract infections among children less than 5 years age, and has been estimated to cause approximately 18% of all cases of croup.
-Some children have serious illness requiring hospitalization.
-Among healthy adults, PIV infections are usually mild, self-limited upper respiratory tract infections with typical cold symptoms.
-However, in immunocompromised patients, the virus is much more likely to migrate to the lower respiratory tract, with viral pneumonia developing in up to 50% of patients.
-Some of these patients will develop severe disease requiring hospitalization.
-The reported mortality rates of these patients are high ranging from 25% to 55% within 30 days after the diagnosis of lower respiratory tract disease.
+Parainfluenza viruses (PIV) are dependent on binding to sialic acids to initiate infection of ciliated cells in the upper respiratory tract.
+Replication in these cells can result in the spread of the infection to neighboring cells along the the respiratory tract.
+PIV infection is the second most common cause acute respiratory tract infections among children less than 5 years old and it is estimated to cause approximately 18% of all cases of croup.
+There is no approved treatment for childhood croup by PIV.
+Among healthy adults, PIV infections are usually mild, self-limited upper respiratory tract infections characterized by typical cold symptoms.
+However, in immunocompromised patients the virus is much more likely to progress to infect the lower respiratory tract.
+In these patients, up to 50% will develop viral pneumonia where mortality rates are reported to range from 25% to 55% within 30 days.
+Presently, there is neither a vaccine to prevent nor a drug to treat PIV infection.

-In these severely patients, DAS181 is delivered to the pulmonary surface by nebulization where the sialidase domain can cleave sialic acids for antiviral effect.
-A Phase 2 clinical trial for treatment of lower tract parainfluenza infection in immunocompromised patients yielded promising results and was the basis for the US Food and Drug Administration (FDA) granting DAS181 Breakthrough Therapy designation.
-DAS181 is currently being evaluated in a Phase 3 clinical trial in hospitalized immunocompromised patients infected with parainfluenza virus.
+DAS181 is formulated for delivery to the pulmonary surface by dry powder inhalation or nebulization.
+In a Phase 2 clinical trial for the treatment of lower tract PIV infection in immunocompromised patients, promising results were observed in an objective and clinically meaningful measure of lung function.
+These data are the basis for the U.S. FDA granting Breakthrough Therapy designation to DAS181.
+DAS181 is currently being evaluated in a Phase 3 trial in the same population.